alairock/slackbot/README.md

 API_TOKEN = "<your-api-token>"
 ```

-Alternatively, you can use the environment variable `SLACKBOT_API_TOKEN`.
+Alternatively, you can use the environment variable `SMACKBOT_API_TOKEN`.

 ##### Run the bot